hanami/view/docsite/source/parts.html.md

 - `#for_render_env(render_env)`
 - `#call(name, value, **options)`

-You can also inherit from `Dry::View::PartBuilder` and override any of its methods, if you want to customize just a particular aspect of the standard behavior.
+You can also inherit from `Hanami::View::PartBuilder` and override any of its methods, if you want to customize just a particular aspect of the standard behavior.